-We focus on breast, pancreatic and endometrial cancer, using 2-D and 3-D cell-based models to investigate how cellular behaviour changes when RTK signalling is altered.
+We focus on breast and pancreatic cancer, using 2-D and 3-D cell-based models to investigate how cellular behaviour changes when cell signalling is altered.
 We collaborate with clinical colleagues to determine the translational significance of our findings through analysis of patient samples.

 Our current research aims:

 3D modelling fulfils a critical role in research, allowing for complex cell behaviour and interactions to be studied in physiomimetic conditions.
 We have used the Breast Cancer Now Tissue Bank, an invaluable resource of primary cells isolated directly from patients, to interrogate the interactions between myoepithelial and luminal cells in 3D using collagen gels.
 Using lentiviral transduction of isolated cells, we have developed a model that allows us to study early events in breast cancer development, to help understand how breast cancer progresses, with the ultimate aim of improving early diagnosis and treatment.